davidsday/go-tdd/README.txt

 I have also added Average Cyclomatic Complexity to the Green Bars.
 This has little to do with testing but a lot to do with design and it is a metric I want to be aware of.
 I hear that several well known IDEs start warning about Cyclomatic Complexity at 10.
+So are we to conclude that complexities below 10 are OK?
 I like to keep mine below 2.5.
 This project is at 1.77 as I write this.

 Many experienced developers find that test driven development, along with low cyclomatic complexities help to achieve robust applications more quickly